tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 * We are in a hard-real-time system and we don't have tools that guarantee us that an exception is handled within the required time.
 * We are in a system with tons of legacy code using lots of pointers in difficult-to-understand ways (in particular without a recognizable ownership strategy) so that exceptions could cause leaks.
-* Our implementation of the C++ exception mechanisms is unreasonably poor (slow, memory consuming, failing to work correctly for dynamically linked libraries, etc.).
+* Our implementation of the C++ exception mechanisms is unreasonably bad (slow, memory consuming, failing to work correctly for dynamically linked libraries, etc.).
 Complain to your implementation purveyor; if no user complains, no improvement will happen.
 * We get fired if we challenge our manager's ancient wisdom.